 Although the continual evolution of safety features has made vehicles significantly safer, one car-related fatality statistic is increasing: child heat stroke victims.
 In 2018 and 2019, there were 53 and 52 pediatric vehicular heat stroke deaths, respectively.
 Those represent the highest two yearly totals on record.
-And with climate change causing an ever-increasing rise in global temperatures, the potential for more heat stroke deaths is only increasing.
+And with climate change causing an ever-increasing rise in global temperatures, the potential for more heat stroke deaths is only rising.

 Here’s a closer look at pediatric vehicular heat stroke and how to prevent tragedy from occurring.

 Heat stroke is clinically defined as when a person’s body temperature is exceeding 104° F, causing their thermoregulatory mechanism to become overwhelmed.
 Children are particularly susceptible to heatstroke because their thermoregulatory systems are not as efficient as an adult’s.
 This causes their body temperatures to warm three to five times faster.
 (The thermoregulatory systems in pets are also very different than an adult’s, causing hyperthermia to occur rapidly.)

 When a person’s core body temperature reaches 107°, the body’s cells become damaged.
 This results in internal organs shutting down and can rapidly lead to death.

 When a child’s core temperature rises, they will begin to experience a number of symptoms.
 These can include dizziness, disorientation, agitation, confusion, sluggishness and even hallucinations.
 Other signs of heat stroke include hot dry skin that is flushed but not sweaty, rapid heart beat and loss of consciousness.

 If the child is in pain or not responsive, get the child out of the car and call 911 immediately.
 If you’re able to, spray the child with cool water.
 Stay with them until help arrives.

 Heat Stroke Prevention